droptableifexists/recon/README.md

 ## How it works
 - A sidecar proxy (`sql-proxy`) listens on a port (default `5433`) and forwards to your real Postgres (`5432`).
-- When your tests run against the proxy, it logs queries on Parse/Query and starts a background full-schema dump.
+- When your tests run against the proxy, it logs queries on Parse/Query.
+Trigger a full-schema dump after migrations by POSTing to `/schema_dump`.
 - The API exposes endpoints for queries and schema.
 The schema endpoint returns `503 Service Unavailable` while the dump is in progress and includes a `Retry-After` header.
 - The CLI calls the API, fetches baseline artifacts from GitHub Actions, and writes JSON files you can upload as artifacts.